theodi/ODI-eLearning/README.md

 The modules branch can be modified using the `gitmodule` command, e.g. `gitmodule checkout module2`

+## Pushing changes

+It is HIGHLY advised that changes to branches be push individually to each branch and not all at the same time.

+* gitmaster push -u origin master
+* gitmodule push -u origin moduleX

 # Build scripts

 The build scripts will build individidual modules or all modules into the modules directory.